Wet Curing and Drying Time

 Curing and drying are ultimately two separate phases in concrete slab installation.
 The hydration that provides the initial mix and chemical bond of the concrete’s ingredients is the first step, but in order for the slab to be properly prepared for its final finish or flooring, it must be dry according to the finished floor specs also.
 How does wet curing affect drying time?

-Slab moisture content levels also fluctuate with changes in ambient relative humidity (RH).
-Even presuming successful surface curing, the water content in concrete evaporates more quickly when ambient RH is low; moisture content evaporation slows when ambient RH rises.
+Slab moisture conditions also fluctuate with changes in ambient relative humidity (RH).
+Even presuming successful surface curing, the water in the concrete evaporates more quickly when ambient RH is low; conversely, the evaporation rate slows when ambient RH rises.
 Unsuspecting contractors may mistakenly verify the success of wet curing without truly knowing the state of internal slab moisture levels.

 RH & pH Assessment